 Cardiovascular disease is the leading cause of death in the United States, with one person dying from it every 37 seconds.
 The CDC reports that almost half of all adults in the United States have some form of cardiovascular disease.

 Heart health is therefore a key concern for many people.
-By maintaining a healthy lifestyle and getting regular check-ups, we can help to reduce our risk of developing cardiovascular disease.
+By maintaining a healthy lifestyle and getting regular check-ups, we can help reduce our risk of developing cardiovascular disease.

 Neurodegeneration is a major problem facing the world today.
-Neurodegenerative diseases are characterized by the progressive loss of structure and function of neurons, resulting in cognitive impairment.
+Neurodegenerative diseases are characterised by the progressive loss of structure and function of neurons, resulting in cognitive impairment.
 The most common neurodegenerative diseases include Alzheimer's disease, Parkinson's disease, and Huntington's disease.